freefloating-gazebo/freefloating_gazebo_demo/README.md

     This will unpause the physics (that are paused by default) and run the open-loop recovery of the black box.
     Due to open-loop behavior the recovery will not always be performed.
     `rosrun freefloating_gazebo_demo freefloating_gazebo_demo`

+4. Manual control
+    The robot can also be controlled by hand using:
+    `roslaunch `freefloating_gazebo_demo manual.launch`
+    Two gui will appear, allowing to control the axes of the body and the joints of the arm.